 The Bank uses internal rating models to assess the probability of default for companies and individuals.
 The rating of large companies is based on a company's most recent financial statements, together with a qualitative assessment of its management, market position, and industry sector.
-The model assigns each obligor to one of ten risk classes.
-Risk class 10 is reserved for obligors in default and risk classes 1-9 for other obligors.
+The model assigns each obligor to one of ten risk

 Exhibit 4.2.
-Methods used to assess the default risk of different obligor types, approximate number of obligors and relative size of exposure at year-end 2021.
+Methods used to assess the default risk of different obligor types, approximate number of obligors and relative size of on-balance-sheet exposure at year-end 2022.

 Obligor type PD assessment Number of obligors Exposure

 (approx. count) (%)

-Individuals Statistical model 88,000 37.8%
+Individuals Statistical model 92,000 38.0%

-Small companies Statistical model 9,000 6.8%
+Small companies Statistical model 10,000 6.6%

-Large companies Hybrid model 400 32.9%
+Large companies Hybrid model 500 32.1%

-Credit institutions Expert model 60 6.2%
+Credit institutions Expert model 100 9.1%

-Regional governments Expert model 20 0.8%
+Regional governments Expert model 20 0.7%

-Sovereigns Expert model 10 15.4%
+Sovereigns Expert model 10 13.4%